 Two possible answers.

-Let us say you know angle A, and sides a and b.
+Imagine we know angle A, and sides a and b.

-You could swing side a to left or right and come up with two possible results (a small triangle and a much wider triangle)
+We can swing side a to left or right and come up with two possible results (a small triangle and a much wider triangle)

 Both answers are right!